mobile color laboratory: a natural pigment + dye garden

 creation of accessibility through mobility

 a dream. of the world we can live in. if we would like to.

 the mobile color laboratory is a garden of plants grown for their natural dyes on a converted bicycle trailer. a few examples of dye plants include sunflowers, dahlias, and marigolds; these flowers produce color that can be simmered out of the plant matter and used to both protein (wool + silk) and cellulose (cotton + linen) materials. the dye plants are pulled by bicycle on a re-used trailer with added floor, walls, foldout greenhouse, toolbox, irrigation, soil, and plants.

-At the completion of the physical garden in the spring of 2017, workshops about natural color, seminars about soils and the chemistry of color, and garden tours began.
-The Mobile Color Lab is a place for open experimentation with color, idea generation about the potential of the natural world, and engagement with each of the senses.
+workshops about natural color, seminars about soils and the chemistry of color, and garden tours began at the completion of the physical garden in the spring of 2017. the mobile color lab is a place for open experimentation with color, idea generation about the potential of the natural world, and engagement with each of the senses.